Chalarangelo/30-seconds-of-interviews/static-parts/README-start.md

 <br>

-## Sponsors

-All financial support on [Patreon](https://www.patreon.com/fejes713) will be equally split between core colaborators on projects in the way of purchasing educational materials and courses.

 ## Contributing

 > 30 seconds of interviews is a community effort, so feel free to contribute in any way you can.
 Every contribution helps!